 Paella parties are perfect for backyard parties and would be a perfect opportunity for those coming town for SXSW and ACL who want to relax after a long day of music and just chill with friends.

 I am a boutique paella chef and customize each paella for your small group parties.
 Contact me for details: [email protected]

 (paella photos provided by Chago)

 Habana has been located on South Congress for many years and is well known for their authentic Cuban comfort food and cool Mojitos.
 On Friday and Saturday night you get a big plate full of Cuban Style Seafood Paella topped with creamy maduros (fried ripe plantains) and served with a garlicky fresh cilantro chimichurri.
 Here’s another example of how paella has morphed into a South American Cuisine featuring local flavors.
 It’s enough for 3 to 4 hungry people along with specialties such as the huge helping of ceviche with crispy plantain chips.

 Habana’s is open every day but serves paella only on Friday’s and Saturday’s.

 Sunday11AM–10PM Monday 11AM–10PM Tuesday11AM–10PM Wednesday11AM–10PM Thursday11AM–10PM Friday11AM–11PMSaturday11AM–11PM

-I am a ongoing student of wine currently studying for the Certified Specialist of Wine Certification, Sherry Wine Specialist,Texas Wine Specialist, creator of cocktails and Paella Chef.
+I am a ongoing student of wine and spirits currently studying for the Certified Specialist of Wine Certification Certified Specialist of Spirits, Sherry Wine Specialist,Texas Wine Specialist, creator of cocktails and Paella Chef.
 My passion for Paella led me to create My Paella Travels which includes cooking paella as a private chef and other events.
 Let me know your paella experiences around the Austin area and certainly if I need to include another great restaurant in my search for Austin’s best paellas!